-Join Scott Simpson for an in-depth discussion in this video Using events and triggers in containers, part of Up and Running with Google Apps Script (2013).
+Join Scott Simpson for an in-depth discussion in this video Using events and triggers in containers, part of Learning Google Apps Script (2013).

 So up until now, we've been using the document ID…to call out to documents or spreadsheets in our scripts.…Or we've just been working with little snippets that do one thing or another.…Now, let's take a look at Events and Triggers which let's you tie your…scripts to documents, kind of the flip side of what we've been doing so far.…Events are actions that happen when the state…of an object changes and App Script can…detect a number of things as you can…see here on the events page of the documentation.…But these…just kind of happen.…So what if I want an event to cause some kind of action or activity?…That's where triggers come in.…